ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Extension of group lifetime - That is, the group is rekeyed when the expiration time for the group keying material approaches or has passed, if it is appropriate to extend the group operation beyond that.

-The Group Manager MAY rekey the group for other reasons, e.g., according to an application-dependent rekeying period or scheduling.
+The Group Manager MAY rekey the group for other reasons, e.g., according to an application-specific rekeying period or scheduling.

 ## Stale OSCORE Sender IDs {#sssec-stale-sender-ids}